ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 Cloud Foundry application logs can be stored by integrating {{site.data.keyword.loganalysisshort_notm}}.
 The {{site.data.keyword.loganalysisshort_notm}} service instance selected by a CFEE administrator is configured automatically to receive and persist Cloud Foundry logging events generated from the CFEE instance.

-1. Return to your CFEE dashboard and click the **Auditing** link in the left navigation pane.
-2. Click **Enable auditing** and select one of the **Activity Tracker instances** available in the {{site.data.keyword.cloud_notm}} account.
-If no instances are available, you will see an option to create a new Activity Tracker instance in the {{site.data.keyword.cloud_notm}} catalog.
-3. Once auditing is enabled, configuration details are displayed on the page.
-Details include the status of the configuration, and a link to the Activity Tracker service instance itself, where you can go to see and manage auditing events.

-**To enable logging for a CFEE instance:**

-1. Make sure that you have an [IAM access policy](https://{DomainName}/iam/#/users) that assigns you as an editor, operator, or administrator role to the Log Analysis service instance into which you intend to persist the logging events.
-2. Open a CFEE's user interface and to **Operations > Logging** entry in the left navigation pane to open the Logging page.
-3. Click **Enable persistence** and select one of the **Log Analysis instances** available in the {{site.data.keyword.cloud_notm}} account.
-If no instances are available, you will see an option to create an instance in the {{site.data.keyword.cloud_notm}} catalog.
-4. Once logging persistence is enabled, configuration details are displayed in the page.
-Details include the status of the configuration, and a link to the Log Analysis service instance itself, where you can go to see and manage logging events.

-**Warning:** Enabling Logging Persistence requires a disruptive restart of the CFEE control plane and cells.
-During the restart, all administrative functionality will be available, but some applications and services running in this CFEE instance may be unavailable.
-The status of the CFEE components will be reflected in the Health Check page during the restart.
-The restart takes approximately 20 minutes.

-You can disable auditing or logging persistence by clicking **Disable auditing** or **Disable log persistence** on the respective configuration pages.
-This removes the service instance from CFEE; however, it will not delete the actual service instance from {{site.data.keyword.cloud_notm}}.
-{:tip}

-**Note:** When you disable log persistence, the Cloud Foundry logging events are still being generated, they are just not persisted outside the CFEE instance.
+To enable CFEE auditing and logging persistence follow the [steps here](https://cloud.ibm.com/docs/cloud-foundry/auditing-logging.html#auditing-logging).

 ### Install the Stratos console to manage the app

-The Stratos Console is an open source web-based tool for working with Cloud Foundry.
+Stratos Console is an open source web-based tool for working with Cloud Foundry.
 The Stratos Console application can be optionally installed and used in a specific CFEE environment to manage its organizations, spaces, and applications.

-Users with {{site.data.keyword.cloud_notm}} administrator or editor roles in the CFEE instance can install the Stratos Console application in that CFEE instance.

 To install the Stratos Console application: